Why form the WMA?

 How does it all work?

-As a Service Provider the WMA makes available shared administrative and support services to its constituent Member Boards, which allows those Member Boards to concentrate on delivery within their Drainage Districts.
-All back-office functions are handled by the WMA at the behest of the Member Boards, and, as a result, each Member Board is able to use more of its resources and energy supporting the public and providing quality front line services.
+As a Service Provider the WMA makes available shared administrative and technical support services to its constituent Member Boards, which allows those Member Boards to concentrate on delivery within their Drainage Districts.
+All back-office functions are handled by the WMA at the behest of the Member Boards, and, as a result, each Member Board is able to use more of its resources and energy supporting the public and providing quality front line services in its District.